Inadmissibility and Waivers

 Notwithstanding the invitation of the Statue of Liberty, not everyone is welcome to the United States.

-Entertainment personalities like Russell Brand, Lilly Allen, Amy Winehouse, and Boy George have had highly publicized difficulties with US immigration law, but countless others have had problems of their own, even if it didn’t make tabloid headlines.
+Entertainment personalities like Russell Brand, Lilly Allen, Amy Winehouse, and Boy George have had highly publicised difficulties with US immigration law, but countless others have had problems of their own, even if it didn’t make tabloid headlines.
 Anyone with a criminal record may be subject to heightened scrutiny for a US visa—or outright denied, even if a conviction is spent.
 And, it doesn’t go away; every time someone with a criminal record seeks a visa they must overcome the inadmissibility.
 In effect, with all due respect to Russell, a criminal record can leave one branded as inadmissible to the United States.

 Be sure to obtain relevant records.
 If you have ever been arrested, you should obtain your ACPO police certificate.
 If you were tried in a court, you should obtain appropriate records (a Memorandum of Conviction in the UK).
 Please review the following information from the US Embassy regarding arrest records: